-Project Name ID FFY 2022 Funding FFY 2022 Work Products and Progress FFY 2023 Funding FFY 202 Bicycle/Pedestrian Support Activities 2523 \$74,000 Conducted Spring and Fall 2021 bicycle and pedestrian counts. \$83,500 Coordinate wit Safe Routes to S LivableStreets, Maintained awareness of bicycle- and pedestrian-related work and developments in the Boston metropolitan region. and pedestrian Collect data on Followed national and global bicycle- and pedestrian- planning best practices and developments. off-road facilitie data to the Bos Database for p Studied locations that currently affect the safety and comfort of bicycling and walking in the Boston region.
-Provide ongoin tools and pract particular focus Examine potent the connectivity trails, on-road f connections on Emerald Netwo future possible Coordinate reg outlined in the Transportation Regional Transit Service Planning Technical Support 4123 \$50,000 Supported City of Peabody and North Shore TMA with a survey on potential public transit in Peabody.
-Analyzed survey results and presented them to the City of Peabody and the North Shore TMA. \$50,000 Continue suppo technical assist Roadway Safety Audits 2323 \$13,000 Provided support to MassDOT and communities for safety audits conducted in the Boston Region MPO area. \$14,500 Provide suppor conducted in th vith state agencies, MAPC, other MPOs, MassDOT's o School Program, WalkBoston, MassBike, s, municipalities, and other groups regarding bicycle an planning for the region.
+Project Name ID FFY 2022 Funding FFY 2022 Work Products and Progress FFY 2023 Funding FFY 202 Bicycle/Pedestrian Support Activities 2523 \$74,000 Conducted Spring and Fall 2021 bicycle and pedestrian counts.
+Maintained awareness of bicycle- and pedestrian-related work and developments in the Boston metropolitan region.
+Followed national and global bicycle- and pedestrian- planning best practices and developments.
+Studied locations that currently affect the safety and comfort of bicycling and walking in the Boston region. \$98,500 Coordinate with Safe Routes to S LivableStreets, in and pedestrian Collect data on off-road facilities data to the Boss Database for p Provide ongoin tools and pract particular focus Examine potent the connectivity trails, on-road f connections on Emerald Netwo future possible Coordinate reg outlined in the A Regional Transit Service Planning Technical Support 4123 \$50,000 Supported City of Peabody and North Shore TMA with a survey on potential public transit in Peabody.
+Analyzed survey results and presented them to the City of Peabody and the North Shore TMA. \$50,000 Continue suppo technical assiste Roadway Safety Audits 2323 \$13,000 Provided support to MassDOT and communities for safety audits conducted in the Boston Region MPO area. \$14,500 Provide support vith state agencies, MAPC, other MPOs, MassDOT's o School Program, WalkBoston, MassBike, s, municipalities, and other groups regarding bicycle an planning for the region.